scionproto/scion/doc/ControlPlanePKI.md

 ### TRC Qualifiers

-Below are the different states in which a TRC can be (in increasing level of "trustworthiness"), from the perspective of a verifier:
+Below are the different states in which a TRC can be (in increasing level of "trustworthiness"), from the perspective of a relying party:

 1. __Verified:__ a TRC whose format and contents are correct and consistent with previous versions.
     The verification of a TRC includes basic sanity checks, such as ensuring [TRC